 Alternatives to an extended I-20

-If your request is denied, apply to another school in the United States and seek an immediate transfer.
+If your request is denied, this does not mean you are immediately violating your visa status.
+You may have options, like applying to another college in the United States for an immediate transfer.
 The other school must be SEVIS-approved and must admit you.
+You must then show us proof of admission.
 The transfer must be done as soon as possible after the semester concludes at NLC.

 It is possible in certain situations to transfer out but concurrently enroll at NLC

 to still have the opportunity to complete your degree with NLC.
 In addition, you may be able to do what is called a 'reverse transfer' to complete degree requirements at NLC at the same time you earn your Bachelors degree.
 Contact us for details.